 Physical buttons are the way to go.
 You’ll quickly develop the muscle memory to skip tracks or nudge the volume up without having to think about it, which is exactly what you need when you're flat out and just trying to manage your breathing.

 The Shokz OpenFit Pro is a proper game-changer if you’re after top-tier sound without losing your situational awareness.
 At just 12.3g per bud, you’ll honestly forget you’re wearing them.
-The clever DirectPitch™ tech keeps your playlist focused on your ears, so you aren't broadcasting your music to every other runner in the finishing funnel.
+The clever DirectPitch™ tech keeps your playlist focused on your ears, so you aren't broadcasting your music to runners around you during the race.

 Sound Performance